compomics/ThermoRawFileParser/README.md

                                i.e. logging level 0
   -f, --format=VALUE         The spectra output format: 0 for MGF, 1 for mzML,
                                2 for indexed mzML, 3 for Parquet.
-Defaults to mzML if no format is specified.
+Defaults to indexed mzML if no format is specified.
   -m, --metadata=VALUE       The metadata output format: 0 for JSON, 1 for TXT.
   -c, --metadata_output_file=VALUE
                              The metadata output file.
 By default the metadata